laim0nas100/SimpleSpringContext/README.md

 Simple Spring context.

-Add ContextHolder component class to your Spring project configuration, to statically access default or any configured context.
+Add ContextHolder component class to your Spring project configuration, to statically access root or any configured context.

-Also supports all ApplicationContextEvent type events.
+Also supports all ApplicationContextEvent types.

-Will only run after init event and after shutdown event.

     ContextHolder.addRefreshTask(ctx -> {
     ... some refresh at any point of application lifetime